open-mmlab/mmaction2/docs/data_preparation.md

 - `NEW_HEIGHT`: Resized image height of output.
 - `NEW_SHORT`: Resized image short side length keeping ratio.
 - `--resume`: Whether to resume optical flow extraction instead of overwriting.
+- `--use-opencv`: Whether to use OpenCV to extract rgb frames.

 The recommended practice is